Samarth1410/NetFlix-Recommender-System/README.md

         4. Model Building and Tuning
         5. Building Flask API
         6. Pushing code to Github
-        7. Connecting to your Heroku account
+        7. Connecting to your server account
         8. Deploy App

 ## 🚀 About Me